 The truth is those same teaching methods from back home don’t always translate well abroad.
 No pun intended!

 No surprise here, but the foreign classroom is an entirely different ball game.
-You’ll be teaching English, or your desired subject in English, to non-native speakers who may not understand everything you say.
+You’ll be teaching English as a foreign language, or your desired subject in English, to non-fluent speakers who may not understand everything you say.
 Language proficiency can be a big barrier for students.

 It’s hard enough for a student to understand math concepts in their mother tongue – let alone a foreign one!